Payola, Radio Song Royalties, and Sinatra’s Dying Wish

 Congress on October 11, 2018, passed into law by unanimous consent a law that consolidated three recent legislative efforts.

-The Music Modernization Act would improve how licensing and royalties are paid by streaming services.
+The Music Modernization Act would improve how streaming services pay licensing and royalties.
 A non-profit governing body would establish a database to properly identify license holders and distribute royalties fairly.

 Producers, mixers, and sound engineers who were part of the process that created a song would be eligible for royalties.